I am a Belgian artist who has lived and worked in Edinburgh, Scotland, since 2011.

-Cécile was born in sunny Belgium in 1984.
-She studied illustration in Belgium and Italy and later also graduated as an art teacher.
+I studied illustration in Liege (Belgium) and Perugia (Italy) and later also graduated as an art teacher.

-Her work has been shown in Scotland, Belgium, Italy and the Netherlands and has won multiple prizes including the W Gordon Smith award and the Visual Artist and Craft Maker award of the City of Edinburgh Council and Creative Scotland.
+My work has been shown in Scotland, Belgium, Italy, Spain and the Netherlands and has won multiple prizes including the W Gordon Smith award and the Visual Artist and Craft Maker award of the City of Edinburgh Council and Creative Scotland.

 My strong interest in graphic novels, cinema and photography is noticeable in my work and my main influences come from these disciplines.